-Also called Ski Town, U.S.A.® and known for its World Class skiing facilities, Steamboat Springs was originally a summer resort.
+Also called Ski Town, U.S.A.® and known for its world-class skiing facilities, Steamboat Springs was originally a summer resort.
 Travelers in the early 1900s visited Steamboat Springs in the summer months for the natural hot springs and vast hunting and fishing opportunities.

 Today, summer activities span the spectrum, with endless mountain bike trails, three championship golf courses, hiking and backpacking for all levels, kayaking, an indoor-outdoor tennis center, horseback riding, and fly fishing right in town on the Yampa River.

 Colorado's Yampa Valley is located just 160 miles northwest of Denver.
 From Denver, take I-70 west through the Eisenhower Tunnel to the Silverthorne exit; go north on Colorado Highway 9 to Kremmling, then west on U.S. Highway 40 to Steamboat Springs.
 From Salt Lake City (390 miles), take I-80 east, merge into U.S. 40 east (exit 148) and take U.S. 40 into Steamboat Springs.
-More information on directions.

 Steamboat Ski Area: Base: 6,900' Summit/Mt.
 Werner: 10,568'